-Kelly Kaduce is a soprano with a warm and rich voice, stunning beauty and superb acting ability.
-For her creation of the title role in Anna Karenina, Opera News proclaimed her “an exceptional actress whose performance was as finely modulated dramatically as it was musically … and her dark, focused sound was lusty and lyrical one moment, tender and floating the next."
-For her Boston Lyric Opera debut in the title role of Thaïs, Opera News observed, "Kaduce sings with bell-like purity and silvery sweetness, and she suspends her legato with an effortless, sensual spin.
-A born actress, Kaduce is also a masterful illuminator of text."
+Praised for “shining a bright light on operatic stages around the country” (Minneapolis Star Tribune), soprano Kelly Kaduce is a national audience and critic favorite.
+For her creation of the title role in Anna Karenina, Opera News proclaimed her “an exceptional actress whose performance was as finely modulated dramatically as it was musically … and her dark, focused sound was lusty and lyrical one moment, tender and floating the next.”

-Recent successes include Nedda with the Arizona Opera Company, also with Cincinnati Opera, Opera Omaha and Florida Grand Opera; the title role in Rusalka with L’Opéra de Montréal, also Opera Colorado; Cio-Cio-San with Minnesota Opera, also Santa Fe Opera; Patricia Nixon in Nixon in China with Eugene Opera; guest soloist in Verdi’s Requiem with Crane Orchestra and Chorus (New York); Mimì in La bohème in a return to Michigan Opera Theatre, also with Portland Opera; Violetta in La traviata with Opera Tulsa, also in a return to Malmö Opera; the Countess in Le nozze di Figaro with Eugene Opera; the title role in Suor Angelica, also the Countess in Le nozze di Figaro with Florida Grand Opera; Princess Lan in Tan Dun’s Tea with Opera Philadelphia; Donna Elvira in Don Giovanni with Michigan Opera Theatre; her Kentucky Opera debut as Desdemona in Verdi’s Otello; a return to Opera Theatre of Saint Louis in the title role of Salome and singing in an evening of arias with the St. Louis Symphony Orchestra.
+Recent successes include Cio-Cio-San in Madama Butterfly with West Australian Opera; Anne Sørensen in Kevin Puts’ Silent Night with Opera Philadelphia; Liù in Turandot in a return to Minnesota Opera; Nedda in I pagliacci in a return to Opera Theatre of Saint Louis, also with Arizona Opera Company, Cincinnati Opera, Opera Omaha, and Florida Grand Opera; the title role in Rusalka with Opéra de Montréal and Opera Colorado; Cio-Cio-San with Minnesota Opera and Santa Fe Opera; Patricia Nixon in Nixon in China with Eugene Opera; guest soloist in Verdi’s Requiem with Crane Orchestra and Chorus (New York); Mimì in La bohème in a return to Michigan Opera Theatre and Portland Opera; Violetta in La traviata with Opera Tulsa and in a return to Malmö Opera; Countess in Le nozze di Figaro with Eugene Opera; the title role in Suor Angelica and the Countess in Le nozze di Figaro with Florida Grand Opera; Princess Lan in Tan Dun’s Tea with Opera Philadelphia; Donna Elvira in Don Giovanni with Michigan Opera Theatre; her Kentucky Opera debut as Desdemona in Verdi’s Otello; a return to Opera Theatre of Saint Louis in the title role of Salome; and an evening of arias with the St. Louis Symphony Orchestra.

-Other highlights include her debut with Opera Pacific as Mimì and her returns to Malmö Opera as Marguerite in Faust, to Minnesota Opera in the title role of Rusalka and to Opera Theatre of Saint Louis as Cio-Cio-San.
-She performed the title role in Suor Angelica at Teatro Municipal de Santiago in Chile, appeared in recital with the Santa Fe Chamber Music Festival, at St. Olaf College and (with baritone Lee Gregory) at Bates College; and sang the role of Princess Lan in Tea in a re-engagement with Santa Fe Opera.
-She has received high praise for her returns to Boston Lyric Opera to perform Cio-Cio-San, to Minnesota Opera to sing Rosasharn in the world premiere of Ricky Ian Gordon’s The Grapes of Wrath and to Florida Grand Opera and Opera Theatre of Saint Louis as the title role in the world premiere of Carlson’s Anna Karenina.
+Other highlights include her debut with Opera Pacific as Mimì and her returns to Malmö Opera as Marguerite in Faust, to Minnesota Opera in the title role of Rusalka, and to Opera Theatre of Saint Louis as Cio-Cio-San.
+She performed the title role in Suor Angelica at Teatro Municipal de Santiago in Chile, appeared in recital with the Santa Fe Chamber Music Festival, at Saint Olaf College and (with baritone Lee Gregory) at Bates College; and sang the role of Princess Lan in Tea in a re-engagement with Santa Fe Opera.
+She has received high praise for her returns to Boston Lyric Opera to perform Cio-Cio-San, to Minnesota Opera to sing Rosasharn in the world premiere of Ricky Ian Gordon’s The Grapes of Wrath, and to Florida Grand Opera and Opera Theatre of Saint Louis as the title role in the world premiere of Carlson’s Anna Karenina.

-Among her concert credits are Mahler’s Symphony No. 2, Barber’s Prayers of Kierkegaard, Berg’s Seven Early Songs and Argento’s Casa Guidi.
+Among her concert credits are Mahler’s Symphony No. 2, Barber’s Prayers of Kierkegaard, Berg’s Seven Early Songs, and Argento’s Casa Guidi.
 She has also appeared with the Florida Philharmonic Orchestra as soloist in Beethoven’s Egmont, and in Britten’s War Requiem and Beethoven’s Symphony No. 9 with the Boston University Symphony Orchestra at Symphony Hall.